 I’m not done yet.
 Should I go on?
 Ok…

-There’s excessive oil consumption, knocking, and who could forget that the whole darn thing might just catch on fire.
+Then there’s the excessive oil consumption, engine knocking, and who could forget that the whole darn thing might just catch on fire.

 “Add another one to the list!
 While out of town yesterday, my 2011 Hyundai Sonata just stopped running in the middle of the highway.
 No warning lights, nothing, engine just stops running.
 My oil has been changed every 3000 miles.
 There has been no oil leaks, nothing, and it just stops running!” — 2011 Sonata Owner